About North Carolina Courts

 Judicial Branch Publications

-The Judicial Branch produces a number of publications to inform stakeholders and the public on various court-related matters and subjects.
+Judicial reports, statistics, fact sheets, and more to inform stakeholders and the public on various court-related matters.